ubilab-escape/ai-server/Puzzle 1 Maze/README.md

 Note: data IS case sensitive.

-Both puzzles Maze and IP are controlled with ESP32!
-Arduino Uno is used just for screen amination!!!
+Both, Maze and IP puzzles are controlled with an ESP32, the Arduino Uno board is used just for the screen amination.

 ## Plagiarism